-This configuration also allows you to scale out by adding additional backend servers as necessary.
-Nginx can be configured to pass to a pool of servers easily, increasing this configuration’s resilience to failure and performance.
+This configuration also facilitates horizontal scaling by adding additional backend servers as necessary.
+Nginx can be configured to pass requests to multiple servers, increasing this configuration’s performance.

-There are differences between these projects that have a very real impact on the raw performance, capabilities, and the implementation time necessary to get each solution up and running.
-However, these usually are the result of a series of trade offs that should not be casually dismissed.
-In the end, there is no one-size-fits-all web server, so use the solution that best aligns with your objectives.
+There are differences between these projects that have a very real impact on the raw performance, capabilities, and the implementation time necessary to use either solution in production.
+Use the solution that best aligns with your objectives.

 Join our DigitalOcean community of over a million developers for free!
 Get help and share knowledge in our Questions & Answers section, find tutorials and tools that will help you grow as a developer and scale your project or business, and subscribe to topics of interest.Sign up